 Surgical Techniques for Skin Cancer Reconstruction

-Dr. Rachel commonly receives referrals from dermatologist for their post-Mohs patients.
+Dr. Rachel commonly receives referrals from dermatologists for their post-Mohs patients.
 Often, reconstruction surgery can be performed within a day of your Mohs surgery.
-During your consultation, Dr. Rachel will talk with you about the various surgical techniques available and discuss the best method or methods for your treatment.
+During your consultation in our Chicago office, Dr. Rachel will talk with you about the various surgical techniques available and discuss the best method or methods for your treatment.

 Reconstruction Surgery FAQ

 Your cost for skin cancer surgery will depend on how many areas of the face need to be treated and which techniques are used.
 Skin cancer reconstruction is often covered by your insurance provider.
 During your consultation with Dr. Rachel, he will go over your options and create your treatment plan.
 Once your plan is completed, he will be able to more accurately discuss the cost.
 Our office accepts most medical financing options, including CareCredit.

 Will I have scars?

 There will be some scarring, but it will be significantly less than the initial defect.
 The first sign of results will come after about three weeks, and every day after that will bring further improvement.
 Scars, depending on their severity, can last a year or longer, but you should be able to see your outcome by around six months after your reconstruction surgery.